 Even though my travel has slowed down significantly since March, I still use the card daily and continue to rack up points.
 Here are the top five reasons I love my Chase Sapphire Reserve benefits and why I use it for just about everything.

 1. There are no blackout dates for travel

 The information for the Citi® / AAdvantage® Platinum Select® World Elite Mastercard® has been collected independently by Johnny Jet.
 The card details on this page have not been reviewed or provided by the card issuer.

 When I used to travel coast-to-coast frequently, I used the American Airlines Citi® / AAdvantage® Platinum Select® World Elite Mastercard®.
 I loathed the restrictions and blackout dates.
 Planning a simple trip from L.A. to NYC became a juggling act of aligning the dates and times with meetings.
 Not fun.

 I appreciate that I never have to experience this with Chase Sapphire Reserve.
 As long as there’s a seat on the flight, I can book it.

 One thing to note is that when you book through the Chase portal for flights, you won’t always get a seat assignment.
 At first, this seemed pretty scary, but I never had a problem getting a seat.
 A lot of times, I had to go to the ticket counter to get my seat assignment and paper ticket.

 2. I get $300 in travel credit each year

-In addition to the sign-up bonus I received, Chase offers a $300 travel credit each year, which is a credit that is automatically applied to purchases.
+In addition to the sign-up bonus I received, Chase offers a $300 travel credit each year as reimbursement for travel purchases charged to your card each account anniversary year.
 The credit applies to purchases related to hotels, motels, timeshares, discount travel sites, toll bridges, parking, and more.